nbarikipoulos/poppy-robot-core/README.md

 - the sequencing of many scripts,
 - the synchronous/asynchronous call of actions.

 The default release of this script is in asynchronous mode.
-Simply editing it and setting the variable named sync to true will set all the motion in synchronous mode.
+Simply editing it and setting the variable named sync to true will set all the motions in synchronous mode.

 __XmasTree.js__